txangel/Champion-Feats/README.md

 Champion Aim - adds a +1 attack bonus to any weapon.
 Increases by +2 for every two levels starting at level 3.

+Champion Saves - adds +2 per level to all saving throws

 Champion Strikes - adds +1 damage to any weapon attacks.
 Increases by +1 for every three levels starting at level 4.

 Champion Spell Blasts - adds +1 damage to spell attacks.
 Increases by +1 for every three levels starting at caster level 4.